metal3d/vymad/README.md

 ```

+# Notes about -richtext option

+The `-richtext` option is **experimental** - It may try to parse the "notes" from you minmap as HTML.
+To use this option, you **must** have installed "pandoc".

+Vymad will try to make some modification (in memory) to make notes parsables, then it will use pandoc to convert HTML to Markdown.
+At this time, there are a lot of problems:

+- some styles are not correctly detected
+- images are not extracted

 # TODO

-- [ ] Add an option to tell vymad to get HTML instead of plain text to try to convert it to markdown
+- [x] Add an option to tell vymad to get HTML instead of plain text to try to convert it to markdown (experimental)
+- [ ] Extract images from richtext
 - [ ] Find a way to fix Freemind HTML to markdown - be able to not force pandoc usage (eg. give a command used for convertion)
 - [ ] Add other Mindmap format if needed
 - [ ] Code rewrite to use interfaces and ease plugins developpements